score-p/scorep_jupyter_kernel_python/README.md

 ## General Limitations

-* The kernel does not support jupyter magic, since the Score-P Python binding does not support it.

-For the execution of a cell, the kernel starts a new Python process either with Score-P or standalone.
-The kernel handles persistency between these processes on its own.
-Therefore it uses dill and additional techniques.
-However this comes with the following drawbacks:
+* For the execution of a cell, the kernel uses the default IPython kernel.
+For a cell with Score-P it starts a new Python process.
+Before starting this process, the state of the previous executed cells is persisted using dill library.
+However, there is no support for the following objects: frame, generator, traceback
+In the future there might be support for alternative Python implementations (Stackless or PyPy) in order to support serialization of these objects.

-* when dealing with big data structures, there might be a big runtime overhead at the beginning and the end of a cell.
+* when dealing with big data structures, there might be a big runtime overhead at the beginning and the end of a Score-P cell.
 This is due to additional data saving and loading processes for persistency in the background.
 However this does not affect the actual user code and the Score-P measurements.
-* dill can not handle each kind of object (e.g. file handles, network connections,...).
-Thus, they can not be shared between cells and your notebook might not work.
-We are working on this by adding further serialization mechanisms.

 ## Citing